learn-co-curriculum/selecting-single-elements-readme/README.md

 How did it do that?
 It retrieved data from the web.
 Specifically Aardvark often used the topic's Wikipedia page to find what was related.
 Yes, not a perfect solution, but good enough to get the job done (and sell to Google for 50 million dollars).

-In this lesson, we'll also use information from a significantly simplified Wikipedia to find out the topic header and a related article.
+In this lesson, we'll use information from a simplified Wikipedia entry to find out the topic header and a related article.

 ### Get Started